NugBug/calculator/readme.md

 ## Installation

 Just download the files and launch in your browser locally.
+Alternatively you can access this through the linked GitHub Pages link.

 ## Usage and Notes